vii33/Obsidian-vimrc/README.md

 "--- PLUGINS ---"

-" Surround plugin keymaps (other plugins don't work)
-" usage: either mark word in visual mode or go over word in normal mode " these lines create new commands which are then used in the bottom exmap surround_wiki surround [[ ]]
+" Surround plugin keymaps (other Vim plugins don't work, unfortunately) " usage: either mark word in visual mode or go over word in normal mode " these lines create new commands which are then used in the bottom exmap surround_wiki surround [[ ]]